RaphaelIT7/gmod-holylib/README.md

 > NOTE: If there are already more entries than the new limit, they won't be removed.
 > (This could cause issues, so make sure you know what you're doing.)

+#### bool INetworkStringTable:DeleteString(number index)
+Deletes the given string at the given index.

+Returns `true` if the string was deleted.

+> NOTE: Currently this deletes all strings and readds all except the one at the given index.
+This is slow and I need to improve it later.

 ### Enums
 This module adds these enums